Why Umbrella Insurance Isn’t Enough Anymore

 For example, imagine you run a red light and cause a car accident that results in serious damage to the other vehicle and injuries to the driver and other passengers.
 After the cost of car repairs, injury treatments, and loss of earnings, you’re liable for $500,000.
 Your current liability coverage policies may only cover $300,000.
 In that case, you’d be responsible for covering the other $200,000 out of pocket.

-With umbrella insurance, the difference between primary insurance coverage and what you still owe is covered.
+The difference between primary insurance coverage and what you still owe is covered with umbrella insurance.
 In other words, your umbrella insurance could pay the $200,000, and the policy also often covers legal costs in lawsuits.

-In terms of coverage, umbrella policies generally cover you and members of your family from lawsuits for damage to another person’s property and personal injury to others.
+In terms of coverage, umbrella policies generally cover you and family members from lawsuits for damage to another person’s property and personal injury to others.
 Depending on your policy, you may also have coverage for claims like landlord liability, defamation, and false imprisonment.
 Details can vary significantly from policy to policy, so it’s important to consider what you need coverage for.

 Unlike some policies, there aren’t laws requiring you to have umbrella insurance.
 Rather, it’s typically something people with many assets or high chances of being sued choose to buy.
 For example, if you own property, are a landlord, have significant savings, or own things that have the potential to lead to injury lawsuits, you may want to consider purchasing an umbrella policy.